taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 export const STORY_ARCHIVE = 'STORY_ARCHIVE';
 ~~~~~~~~

-Last but not least, you can import the action type and dispatch the whole action in your root component.
+Last but not least, you can import the action type and dispatch the action in your root component where you had the empty function before.

 {title="src/reducers/archive.js",lang="javascript"}
 ~~~~~~~~